 The evidence of aggravating factors in a drink driving offence can increase the severity of a sentence.
 Factors include:

 - Poor weather conditions

-Special reasons may include:
+These reasons include:

 - Not knowing your drink was spiked

-- Certain emergency situations
+- Some emergency situations

 What to do if you are accused of drink driving